 Departments and Programs

-Our 28 academic departments and programs offer students a variety of dynamic courses, research opportunities, options for experiential learning and internship possibilities.
+Our wide array of academic departments and programs offer students a variety of dynamic courses, research opportunities, options for experiential learning and internship possibilities.

 College of Liberal Arts students and faculty share a special bond.
 Our student to faculty ratio is 11:1, which means you'll get more one-on-one time than anywhere else.

 The College of Liberal Arts' Department of Africology and African American Studies presents students with an ongoing synthesis of the best research and scholarship on historical, cultural, scientific and economic issues confronting African people.
 Students gain and expand a new worldview based on the African diaspora and African American experiences.
 With people of African descent living across the globe, and the Department of Africology and African American Studies exposes students to their diversity of racial, national, ethnic and social issues.

 American Studies explores patterns and connections in US life.
 We look at the big themes — such as labor, mobility, migration, art, place, race, gender and play.